AkshaySiwal/Restrict_iam_users_to_terminate_only_their_ec2_instances/README.md

 Access to manage Amazon EC2 instances can be controlled using tags.
 You can do this by writing an Identity and Access Management (IAM) policy that grants users permissions to manage EC2 instances that have a specific tag.
 However, if you also give users permissions to create or delete tags, users can manipulate the values of the tags to gain access and manage additional instances.

 I have used a combination of an Amazon CloudWatch Events rule and AWS Lambda to tag newly created instances.
 With this solution, your users do not need to have permissions to create tags ```ec2:createTags```, ```ec2:deleteTags``` because the Lambda function will have the permissions to tag the instances.
-The solution can be automatically deployed in the region of your choice with this [AWS CloudFormation][main_scr].
+The solution can be automatically deployed in the region of your choice with this [AWS CloudFormation][main_scr] or [Terraform][main_scr_2].

 ### IAM Policy
 ```